dansantinojones/the-kitbag/README.md

 The product count notifies users how many products are available in their search or in the specific league category.
 A home icon is placed next to the product count for users to return to the home page.

 - Shirt Detail<br>

+- Edit and Delete

+- Add a shirt to the store

 - Basket<br>